Live-Webcams

 WWII.
 The town was bombed once on March 12, 1945 by

-USAF largely due to a Russian or British
+USAF largely due to a Russian and/or British

 intelligence mistake.
 On October 6, 1945 the town